nidscom/escrowmyetherbd.github.io/README.md

 4) Your address will then be the Escrow Agent for all transactions on your site.

 ## Further questions
-If you need assistance integrating/modifying EsrowMyEther for your site, feel free to raise a github issue or contact me at escrowmyether[at]gmail[dot]com
+If you need assistance integrating/modifying EsrowMyEther for your site, feel free to raise a github issue or contact me at escrowmyether[at]gmail[dot]com.

 ## Authors